DARPA-CRITICALMAAS/schemas/ta1/output-schemas.md

 - **`min_value`** *(number)*: Minimum value.
 - **`max_value`** *(number)*: Maximum value.

-## CrossSectionInformation
+## CrossSection

 *Information about a geological cross section (lines of section + images).

-This would be nice to have but isn't required.*
+NOTE: This would be nice to have but isn't required (especially for the initial target).*

 ### Properties